Tommytinny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file script display the number of lines that contain the pattern “bin” in the file /etc/passwd
 # File: 16-whatsnext
 This file script display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+# File: 17-hidethisword
+This file script display all the lines in the file /etc/passwd that do not contain the pattern “bin”.